-The Similarities and Differences between Fragile X Syndrome and Autism
+Fragile X Syndrome and Autism

 The exact causes of autism are still being researched, but a complex range of genetic and environmental factors are likely to be involved.
 The estimates of prevalence vary, but it is believed that approximately 1 in 100 people may have autism.
-You can read more about autism on the National Autistic Society Website
+You can read more about autism on the National Autistic Society website.

-Though much of the behaviour in FXS is autistic-like, there are differences in what is driving the behaviour.
-In FXS, inattention, hyperactivity and anxiety interfere with learning from, or participating in, social interaction, resulting in autistic-like behaviours.
-Furthermore, autistic characteristics FXS become more prominent when there are more severe learning difficulties.
-In comparison, one of the core issues in Autism is social interaction and the factors that lead to the autistic behaviours are believed to be more varied.
+It is important to note that not everyone with Fragile X Syndrome has autism; and though many will have at least some autistic-like behaviour, there are differences in what is driving the behaviour.
+In Fragile X, inattention, hyperactivity and anxiety interfere with learning from, or participating in, social interaction, resulting in autistic-like behaviours.
+Furthermore, autistic characteristics Fragile X become more prominent when there are more severe learning difficulties.
+In comparison, one of the core issues in autism is social interaction and the factors that lead to the autistic behaviours are believed to be more varied.

-Autism is becoming ever more widely recognised and there is a fast-growing amount of evidence about different interventions to improve people's quality of life, which the Fragile X community may be able to learn from.
+Autism is becoming ever more widely recognised and there is a fast-growing amount of evidence about different interventions to improve quality of life, which the Fragile X community may be able to learn from.